zqx1392/hello-world/README.md

-fix baggage corner
+1.fix baggage corner

-clean bathroom
+2.clean bathroom

-change train timetable
+change train timetable -> watch weather first, if Onuma is okay just change to pre 10

-prepare ticket, evidence for each train, bus, and hotel check concise date and credit card usage on each Hotel
+prepare ticket, evidence for each train, bus, and hotel -> 4/29 bus, 4/30 boat, aomori hotel, hokkaido

+check concise date and credit card usage on each Hotel

 jdrama